dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 instantiation of an extension type. *For non-generic extension type declarations, the representation type is the same in either case.*

-Let `V` be an extension type of the form
-<code>Name\<T<sub>1</sub>, ..
-T<sub>s</sub>&gt;</code>, and let
-`R` be the corresponding instantiated representation type.
-If `R` is non-nullable then `V` is a proper subtype of `Object`, and `V` is non-nullable.
-Otherwise, `V` is a proper subtype of `Object?`, and `V` is potentially nullable.
+An extension type `V` is a proper subtype of `Object?`.
+It is potentially non-nullable, unless it implements `Object` or a subtype thereof *(as described in the section about extension types with superinterfaces)*.

-*That is, an expression of an extension type can be assigned to a top type (like all other expressions), and if the representation type is non-nullable then it can also be assigned to `Object`.
+*That is, an expression of an extension type can be assigned to a top type (like all other expressions).
 Non-extension types (except bottom types and `dynamic`) cannot be assigned to extension types without an explicit cast.
-Similarly, null cannot be assigned to an extension type without an explicit cast, even in the case where the representation type is nullable (even better: don't use a cast, call a constructor instead).
-Another consequence of the fact that the extension type is potentially non-nullable is that it is an error to have an instance variable whose type is an extension type, and then relying on implicit initialization to null.*
+Similarly, the null object cannot be assigned to an extension type without an explicit cast (or if it has a static type which is an extension type, e.g., `E(null)`).
+Since an extension type is potentially non-nullable, an instance variable whose type is an extension type must be initialized.
+It will not be implicitly initialized to null.*

 In the body of a member of an extension type declaration _DV_ named `Name` and declaring the type parameters